 - Deterioration (Corrosion)

 The most appropriate thickness can be selected based upon the condition and size.
-Since cementitious liners depend on the underlying integrity of the existing manhole, surface preparation and application are just as critical to effective repairs as the material to be used.
+Since cementitious Manhole Liners depend on the underlying integrity of the existing manhole, surface preparation and application are just as critical to effective Manhole Repairs as the material to be used.

 Criteria for material selection should include:

 - 3000 psi minimum compressive strength in the first 24 hours